AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

 <p class="note-blue">
   These releases contain only the RomFS folder.
 Again, LayeredFS patching for applets is unstable, so crash may happen.
+  It is recommended to compile a CIA file so custom Home Menu doesn't crash.
-  To build it as a CIA file to prevent crashes, follow
+  To build it as a CIA file, follow
   <a href="https://3ds.codeberg.page/homemenu/" target="_blank">
   derberg's 3DS Home Menu Customization Guide</a>
   for RomFS extraction (do not decompress all LZ files).